Ang Lee

 Top 250 Directors / 21st Century's Top 100 Directors

-Key Production Countries: USA, Taiwan
+Key Production Countries: USA, Taiwan, China, UK

 "In the space of only five years, beginning in 1991, and on the strength of four films, Taiwanese film director Ang Lee grew from art-house phenomenon to major studio director.
 Lee’s first three films, a sort of trilogy of charming family dramas, established him as a talented director with a particularly deft hand at creating character driven studies of human nature… It is this unique ability acutely to grasp the essence of multicultural customs, combined with his professional polish, that distinguishes Lee from his peers.
 After the success of Sense and Sensibility, he entered the Hollywood mainstream with The Ice Storm, released in 1997, and examining with awesome accuracy a particular social stratum in American society." - Kevin Hillstrom (International Dictionary of Films and Filmmakers, 2000)